KorelU/Practicing-GitHub-Pages/BasicNetworkConfiguration.md

 ...
 ```

-To connect machines add an ip address on an interface eof your choice using the following
+To connect machines add an IP address on an interface of your choice using the following
 command:

 ``` sudo ip address add ${address}/${mask} dev ${interface name}```